youkaichao/TRUMPY/README.md

-# Estimate GPU memory usage in CPU!
+# TRUMPY: Tracing and Reverse Understanding Memory in Pytorch

 Run in cpu, and get a rough estimate for GPU memory usage!